raymcbride/django-portfolio/README.md

 * portfolio/project_list.html - the template which renders the list of your projects
 * portfolio/project_detail.html - the template which renders a project detail
 * portfolio/artifact_list.html - the template which renders the list of a project artifacts
-* portfolio/artifact_detail.html - the template which renders a artifact detail
+* portfolio/artifact_detail.html - the template which renders an artifact detail

 ##Template Tags and Filters